juxor/afaq/markdown/secI3.md

 Quite simply, workers' self-management (sometimes called _"workers' control"_) means that all workers affected by a decision have an equal voice in making it, on the principle of "one worker, one vote."
-Thus _"revolution has launched us on the path of industrial democracy."_ [**Selected Writings of Pierre- Joseph Proudhon**, p.
-63] That is, workers _"ought to be the real managers of industries."_ [Peter Kropotkin, **Fields, Factories and Workshops Tomorrow**,
-p.
-157] This is essential to ensure _"a society of equals, who will not be compelled to sell their hands and their brains to those who choose to employ them . . . but who will be able to apply their knowledge and capacities to production, in an organism so constructed as to combine all the efforts for procuring the greatest possible well-being for all, while full, free scope will be left for every individual initiative."_ [Kropotkin, **Kropotkin:
-Selections from his Writings**, pp. 113-4] As Chomsky put it:
+Thus _"revolution has launched us on the path of industrial democracy."_ [**Property is Theft!**, p.
+12] That is, workers _"ought to be the real managers of industries."_ [Peter Kropotkin, **Fields, Factories and Workshops Tomorrow**, p.
+157] This is essential to ensure _"a society of equals, who will not be compelled to sell their hands and their brains to those who choose to employ them . . . but who will be able to apply their knowledge and capacities to production, in an organism so constructed as to combine all the efforts for procuring the greatest possible well-being for all, while full, free scope will be left for every individual initiative."_ [Kropotkin, **Memiors of a Revolutionist**, p.
+372] As Chomsky put it:

 > _"Compassion, solidarity, friendship are also human needs.
 They are driving needs, no less than the desire to increase one's share of commodities or to